-New Toyota Yaris Hatchback Could Be A Rebadged Mazda 2
+New Toyota Yaris Hatchback Could Be Rebadged Mazda 2 [UPDATE]

 A report suggests the current Mazda/Toyota sedan partnership could expand to the liftback.

 There could be a new Toyota Yaris hatchback coming, though in this case, new might not be entirely accurate.
 A recent report from Car and Driver says the automaker might deliver an all-new model for 2020, but it could actually be a rebranded Mazda2 hatchback.
-We’ve contacted Toyota for some clarification on the subject and will update if we learn new information.

 Should this be the case, it’s not exactly new ground for Toyota.
 The automaker already has a Mazda partnership in place with the Yaris sedan, which started out as the Scion iA in North America.
 When Scion was phased out in 2015 it was renamed the Yaris iA, then simply became the Yaris sedan for the current model year.
 Beneath the Toyota badges and body panels, however, the sedan is actually a Mazda2 built in Mexico.
 As such, it would certainly make sense for Toyota to follow suit with the hatchback variant.

-Note: Update: Added official statement from Toyota.